BMA 24/7 helpline

 Help me, I’m a doctor

-The help me, I’m a doctor site brings together five independent charities that support doctors when they need confidential financial assistance.
+The help me, I’m a doctor website brings together five independent charities that support doctors when they need confidential financial assistance.
 They can provide support to help doctors in genuine financial need get their lives and careers back on track.